Krishkkdy/Project_Repository/README.md

 **<i>Daily Tasks:</i>**

-Day 1-2: Learned the basics of GitHub.
+**13-14th May**: Learned the basics of GitHub.

 During the initial phase of my internship, I focused on understanding the fundamental concepts and operations of GitHub.
 GitHub is a web-based platform used for version control and collaborative software development.
 It leverages Git, a distributed version control system, to track changes in source code during software development.

-Day 3-4: Created repositories and committed changes.
+**15-16th May**: Created repositories and committed changes.

 As part of my internship, I gained hands-on experience with GitHub's core functionality, specifically creating repositories and committing changes.
 These activities are essential for effective version control and collaborative software development.
 Here are the key tasks I performed:

-Day 5: Practiced push and pull operations.
+**17th May**: Practiced push and pull operations.

+I gained proficiency in performing push and pull operations using Git and GitHub.
+These operations are crucial for synchronizing changes between local repositories and remote repositories on GitHub, facilitating collaborative development and version control.
+Here’s a summary of what I learned and practiced:

+Uploading Changes to GitHub:

+Handling Push Errors and Conflicts:

+Fetching and Integrating Changes:

+Branch Management and Remote Tracking:

+**18-19th May**: Basics of React

+React is a JavaScript library developed by Facebook for building user interfaces.
+It's widely used for creating single-page applications (SPAs) and handling view layer for web and mobile apps.
+Here are the key concepts and features.

+**<h3>Component-Based Architecture</h3>**

+Components: React applications are built using reusable components.
+Components are like JavaScript functions that return JSX (JavaScript XML) to define the UI structure.

+Component Reusability: Components can be nested within each other and reused throughout the application, promoting modularity and maintainability.